apachipa/isatest/README.md

 - Solution could have leveraged EBS and run php app in container with Aurora DB (Primary Replica) in Muli-AZ.
 - The same could be done using ECS and or EKS services.

+Tools to consider for Design and auto code generation:
+ - Cloudforma
+ - Cloudformation Designer

 Things that are done Manual:

 - VPC, Subnets
 - RDS DB Groups.
+- RDS Security Group for myaurora/postgress